bozy15/ms1-project-lancealot/README.md

 ### Structure

-- The main target of this structure is to allow the user to quickly find the info they need and to sign up.
+- The main target of this structure is to allow the user to quickly and easily find the info they need and to sign up.
-- A brief heading on each page with a small paragraph explaining the page the user is on.
+- A brief heading on each section with a small paragraph, subtitle or images explaining the section the user is on.
-- A fixed navigation bar for easy navigation when scrolling to the bottom of the page.
+- A navigation bar for easy navigation when scrolling to the bottom of the page.
+- The landing page that will Welcome the user and give a brief introduction about the website.
+- A section Explaining how the website works.
-- A small selection of currently available coders ready to be contacted to be hired.
+- A small selection of currently available coders ready and their skill sets.
+- A section showing the user a few of the previous completed projects by the freelancers so the user can seen what can be achieved.
-- CTA buttons on each page to get the user to sign in/sign up quick and easily.
+- CTA buttons on most sections to get the user to sign up quick and easily or to contact us directly.
+- A join us Modal on the index.html too keep the user on the same url so they dont feel like they're being sent somewhere else.
+- A contact us page that will have a short form to fill out, an email address for contacting the support team and an address for the office building.
+- A Terms and Conditions page that will have the T&C's of the website.

 ### Skeleton
 [Wireframes for mobile](assets/docs/wireframe-mobile.pdf): Multiple page site designed for mobiles.
 >
 [Wireframes for desktop](assets/docs/wireframe-desktop.pdf): Multiple page site designed for desktops.

-- Home, Looking for coders, looking for projects pages and a sign in page which will have a CTA button for people who need to sign up.
+- How it works, Freelancers, previous projects sections, a Join Us modal, Contact Us page and a Terms and Conditions page

-- Fixed navigation bar with the pseudo class of focus so the user knows what page they're on.
+- A navigation bar with styles so the user knows what page they're on.

 - A small section with a heading and some brief info about the site.

-- a footer a the bottom of the page with a copyright stamp and link to terms and conditions.
+- A footer a the bottom of the page with a copyright stamp and link to terms and conditions.

 - Top priorty for this site:
-  - The layout for each page to be simple and to the point.
+  - The layout for each section to be simple and to the point.
-  - A fixed navigation bar.
+  - A navigation bar.
-  - The brief information about the page the user is on.
+  - The brief information about the section the user is on so after reading or viewing the section the user knows what they're looking at.
   - Working links to bring the user where they need to be.
-  - Footer at the bottom of the page which can b seen by scrolling down
+  - Footer at the bottom of the page which can be seen by scrolling down

 ### Surface